Amy Poehler And Will Ferrell Take A Gamble On ‘The House’–See The Trailer!

 — The House (@HouseMovie) February 16, 2017

 Ferrell and Poehler used their pairing for good beyond laughter when they started a fundraiser for suicide prevention while working on The House.
-The CrowdRise campaign raffled off $10 tickets with the grand prize of a non-speaking walk on part for The House and a chance to meet Will and Amy.
+The CrowdRise campaign raffled off $10 tickets with the grand prize of a non-speaking walk-on part for The House and a chance to meet Will and Amy.
 The campaign benefitted the Didi Hirsch Suicide Prevention Center.

-The House is directed Andrew Jay Cohen.
+The House is directed by Andrew Jay Cohen.
 Cohen also co-wrote the Poehler/Ferrell comedy with his Neighbors writing partner Brendan O’Brien.
 According to Moviefone, you can catch Amy Poehler and Will Ferrell’s flick in theaters on June 30.

-[Featured image by Christopher Polk/Getty Images for VH1.]
+[Featured Image by Christopher Polk/Getty Images for VH1]